 - tiredness (fatigue)

 Many people with cancer who use healing say that it helps them feel better.
-This can be because a therapist spends time with them and comforts them.
-Having someone devote time to you, in a calm environment, can be very relaxing after the rush and stress of hospitals and treatment.
+This can be because a therapist spends time with them and comforts them in a calm environment.
+It can be relaxing to be away from the rush and stress of hospitals and treatment.

 You might see a healer on your own or as part of a group.
-If you see the healer in private, they will probably ask you about your medical history and how you are feeling emotionally.
+If you see the healer in private, they will ask you questions.
+They will want to know about your medical history and how you are feeling.

 For the treatment you’ll need to wear loose or comfortable clothing, and either sit in a chair or lie down on a couch.
 You can take your shoes off.